kjhealy/data_wrangling/README.md

 ### The `slides/` folder

-RMarkdown files and various supporting files to generate HTML versions of the slides.
+Quarto files and various supporting files to generate HTML versions of the slides.
 The HTML versions can be viewed in a web browser.
-These RMarkdown files require supporting packages that I did not ask you to install beforehand, so do not expect them to work out of the box.
+These files require supporting packages that I did not ask you to install beforehand, so do not expect them to work out of the box.